PeepalFarm/peepalfarm.github.io/markdown/abc.md

 No single individual or organization is completely responsible for it to function, making it scalable and sustainable.
 This means linking dog caretakers, veterinarians, transportation, donors, and foster homes to complete the entire process of sterilization.

 We provide coordination as well as a tangible infrastructure of transport vehicle, driver, dog handler, and a post-op facility.
-As of June 7th, 2016, the infrastructure service will be provided at  charity, b
+As of June 7th, 2016, the infrastructure service will be provided at no cost.

 **We try to sterilize dogs area-by-area in the most efficient use of resources.**